luisveratudela/Notes/README.md

-# The title of document
+# The title

-A very small introduction to the document, followed by a horizontal line.
+A very small introduction to the document, followed by a horizontal line...

 ---

+And some comment.

 ## A table of content